djconner0/AutoRegister/README.md

   Run > Run Module
   ps if you can install selenium and the driver on windows... let me know.

+  The test script can be run the same way.
+It just runs the bot when you give it login creds.

 Prerequisites:
   Python 3